Healthy lifestyle expert Diana Stobo created The Retreat to combat the stress of daily life.

 After a mere 30-minute drive from San José International Airport and almost a mile downhill on a very private road, you will feel that you have reached heaven or at least that you are sitting on top of the world — we will leave it to your imagination.
 A wild valley, completely green in the rainy season, literally stretches at your feet all the way to the Pacific.

-Since there are only nine rooms (with two under construction), you are ensured that the beautiful grounds will not be crowded.
+Since there are only nine rooms, you are ensured that the beautiful grounds will not be crowded.
 Each room is unique and varies in size, colors and view.
 The colors are bright and will induce, as you enter, peace of mind.
 The only downside are the bathrooms which are small, except in the suite.
 The main building encompasses two living rooms tastefully decorated; indoor and outdoor (our favorite) dining rooms; a dark blue-bottom swimming pool bordered by a waterfall on one end, long enough so that you can do laps.
 The Jacuzzi nearby is perfect for watching the sunset, or in the rainy season (May to November) to gaze at the afternoon clouds rolling in.
-Don't be scared of them: they add to the seclusion of the place.
+Don’t be scared of them: they add to the seclusion of the place.
 Since you have made the trip to disconnect from your busy and hectic world, these light white cotton balls floating around are just so perfect!
-Yes, you have to understand that you don't come to The Retreat to play tourist, but to actually 'retreat'.
+Yes, you have to understand that you don’t come to The Retreat to play tourist, but to actually ‘retreat’.